jfinkhaeuser/octiron/README.md

 publish published1
 ```

-Note that you can produce endless loops by publishing events from within event
+*Note* that you can produce closed loops by publishing events from within event
 handlers.
 In the above example, if the transmogrifier did not delete the `:a`
 key from the newly created event, it would still match the `proto1` prototype,
 which would trigger that handler and the transmogrifier again and again.